fontsource/fontsource/registry/README.md

 ## Updates

-The [registry sync workflow](../.github/workflows/registry-sync.yml) regenerates the complete registry weekly or on demand and opens or updates a pull request only when data changes.
+The [registry sync workflow](../.github/workflows/registry-sync.yml) regenerates the complete registry weekly or on demand, validates it, and commits changed data to `main`.
 It never publishes fonts or modifies production services.

 ## Structure